Demi-urge/menace_sandbox/README.md

 Large modules are split and summarised before prompting so the LLM never sees more than the configured token budget.
 The pipeline consists of:

-1. `chunk_code` – walks a module and produces token‑bounded chunks.
+1. `chunk_file` – walks a module and produces token‑bounded chunks.
 2. `summarize_code` – generates a short natural‑language blurb for each chunk.
 3. `get_chunk_summaries` – stores the code and summary in
    `chunk_summary_cache/` keyed by a SHA256 hash of the chunk.
 Cached entries are